SchwabeDE/ros-maze/README.md

 ## Getting Started

-These instructions will guide you step by step how the get this project running on your machine.
+These instructions will guide you step by step how to get this project running on your machine.

 ### Prerequisites